12 Oct Servant Teams: Operation Overcoat

 UGM just hosted their 18th Operation Overcoat.
 This annual event is a neighborhood street fair event with live music, lots of food, and an opportunity to bless local people in need with coats, sleeping bags, shoes, and other clothing/hygiene items.
 Even more, it’s an opportunity to love on and show care for them, and for some it could even be the beginning of a journey off the streets.

 The Lahash Servant Teams group joined more than 350 others in volunteering alongside the dedicated UGM staff and helping make the event possible.
 We were assigned to work in various areas – Yevette and Nicole helped sign people up for free haircuts, Valeria and her sister Fabi worked in the shoe tent, and Mandee, Eryn, and Esther helped hand out hygiene kits, socks, underwear, and gloves/scarves.
 For two hours, we interacted with a steady stream of people, doing what we could to help meet their needs from the stock of donated items.
 According to UGM, more than 800 guests took part in the event, with thousands of clothing items being handed out.
 Here is a bit more about the experience, from the perspective of each of our team members!

-I found it challenging to have personal interactions because our section, handing out gloves and scarves, was super busy and flustering.
+I found it challenging to have personal interactions because our section, handing out gloves and scarves, was super busy.
 But I was happy when I could cater to the guest’s preference of color, style, etc. The toughest part was seeing how many people were in need of this event.
 It was great to have a good turnout, but it made the level of need really sink in.
 I was impressed by how many people it took to put the event together—the UGM staff, some of the LifeChange residents, and so many volunteers!